 Truth be told there are worse places to be stuck for 3 days.
-Sure it’s a bit touristy, but Zadar is a laid back, funky little seaside town with plenty of bars and restaurants serving amazing fresh fish and Croatian wine which is delicious.
+Sure it’s a bit touristy, but Zadar is a laid back, funky little seaside town with plenty of bars and restaurants serving amazing fresh fish and (delicious) Croatian wine.
 So we dug in and made the most of our enforced rest days.

 Headwinds, as any bike tourist from the weekend river-side dilettante to the round the world hardcore hero will tell you, is a bitch.
-Unless you resist it saps all the energy and good humour out of you and leaves you cranky and cantankerous.
-It was getting late and I was definitely heading that way when we rode past a little restaurant with a cute shady terrace and a pig rotating invitingly on a spit outside.
+Unless you get your head right it saps all the energy and good humour out of you and leaves you cranky and cantankerous.
+It was getting late and I was definitely heading towards cranky when we rode past a little restaurant with a cute shady terrace and a pig rotating invitingly on a spit outside.
 Five minutes later we were sat at a table with a large beer each happily awaiting spit roasted pig flesh.
 Damn it was good.

-After dinner we found a really cool spot to camp, I smoked a cigar in my little chair as the sky went pink and the light faded and all was well with the world.
+After dinner we found a splendid spot to camp, and after pitching my tent I sat in my little folding chair and smoked a cigar as the sky went pink and the light faded, and all was well with the world.

-The next day, more wind, more hills, but we took it slow, stopped for a breakfast of pastries and ice cream in the cute little port village of Cres and learned that if you don’t fight the wind by trying to go at a normal speed life becomes much more pleasant.
-The islands of Croatia are uncommonly pleasing to look at, and the roads were empty.
-So all in all, not too shabby.
+The next day, more wind, more hills, but we stopped for a breakfast of pastries and ice cream in the cute little port village of Cres then took it slow, and learned that if you don’t fight the wind by trying to go at a normal speed life becomes much more bearable.
+Plus the islands of Croatia are uncommonly pleasing to look at, and the roads were empty, so all in all, not too shabby.

-That is until we got to within about 5 kilometres of the little ferry port, whereupon every car that passed us was going way too fast, on a small windy road, with a constant stream of vehicles from the ferry that had just arrived going the other way.
+The roads were empty that is until we got to within about 5 kilometres of the little ferry port, whereupon every car that passed us on the small windy road was hurrying so as not to miss the next ferry, and a constant stream of vehicles from the ferry that had just arrived going the other way.
 It was dangerous and stressful and completely unnecessary given that the ferry service was basically a shuttle that went back and forth, so if you missed one you took the next.

-When we arrived all the fuckers that had squeezed past us were sat in a queue waiting, whilst we bowled up and glided straight onto the waiting ferry which sailed immediately leaving them all behind.
+When we arrived all the fuckers that had squeezed past us were sat in a queue waiting.
+We bowled up and glided straight onto the waiting ferry which sailed away and left them all behind.
 Karma.

-Waiting for us back on the mainland was an almighty bastard of a hill – 11% plus gradient – which went on forever, and needless to say it was blisteringly hot.
+Waiting for us back on the mainland was an almighty bastard of a hill – 11% plus gradient – which went on forever.
+Needless to say it was blisteringly hot.
 The beer we drank in a little cafe once we finally reached the top was the best thing I have ever put into my body.